 - Wellington held the line against Napoleon at Waterloo until Blucher could arrive with the other half of the Allied army.
 Had Grouchy marched to the sound of the guns, he might have brought enough troops to break that line.

 - The "Thin Red Line" at the Battle of Balaclava, 1854.
 The 93rd Highlander Regiment in a two-man deep firing line successfully routed a Russian cavalry charge, saving the vulnerable British camp in the process.
+Something of a subversion, in that it only worked because the Russian commander saw the tiny defense force, concluded they were bait for an ambush, and ordered the withdrawal before his charge connected.

 - Second Battle of Ypres.
 After the Germans used gas for the first time the French colonial units in position broke and ran leaving a 7 kilometer wide hole in the line.
 Before the Germans could take advantage, the Canadian First Division (responsible for defending a front a few hundred meters wide) along with some scattered French troops spread out to plug the breach, holding the line for a critical 48 hours in hastily thrown up defenses until reinforcements could be brought up.
 One in three of the Canadians were wounded or killed.